What is Andrew Yang's net worth?

 Yang has received campaign donations from Twitter co-founder and CEO Jack Dorsey, actors Nicolas Cage and Noah Centineo, Weezer frontman Rivers Cuomo, and Internet personality Ryan Higa.

 In an August 2020 interview with CNN, Yang called Donald Trump's attempt to delay the presidential election another distraction from his disastrous handling of COVID-19.
-Yang recounted the stat that 72% of Americans feel they are living in the worst time of their lives, which do not bode well for Trump's chances, according to Yang.
+Yang recounted the stat that 72% of Americans feel they are living in the worst time of their lives, which does not bode well for Trump's chances, according to Yang.

 Personal Life